Budy P Resosudarmo

 Budy P. Resosudarmo (born 1961) is a professor in development and environmental economics at the Arndt-Corden Department of Economics, Crawford School of Public Policy, at the Australian National University (ANU).
-He is the deputy director of the Poverty and Inequality Research Centre and a researcher at the ANU Indonesia Project.
-He was the education director of the Crawford School for the 2021-2022 period.
+He is the head of the ANU Indonesia Project.
+He was the education director of the Crawford School for the 2021-2022 period and the deputy director of the ANU Poverty and Inequality Research Centre for the 2019-2023 period.
 Since 2022, he has been a Fellow of the Regional Science Association International.

 Budy has been mostly working on development and environmental issues in Southeast Asia, particularly Indonesia.
 In conducting his research, he implements, among others, impact evaluation, spatial and inter-regional modelling techniques.
-He has been active and contribution on development of academic association in the field of regional science and environmental economics in Southeast Asia.
+He has been active and significantly contributing in the development of academic associations in the field of regional science and environmental economics in Southeast Asia.
 List of his publication can be seen at: the ANU, Google Scholar, ResearchGate, OrcId, or Scopus.

 At the ANU Indonesia Project

 Budy joined the ANU Indonesia Project in October 2001.
 In 2004, he convened that year ANU's Indonesia Update Conference on issues of natural resource management.
 Based on papers presented in this conference, he edited a book, titled The Politics and Economics of Indonesia's Natural Resources.
 The book was published by ISEAS in 2005.
 In 2006, he organised a workshop for the Project on development and environment in Eastern Indonesia: Papua: Maluku and East Nusa Tenggara.
 Based on this workshop, he co-edited a book, titled: Working with Nature against Poverty: Development and Environment in Eastern Indonesia, which was published by ISEAS in 2009.
+In 2014, together with Premachandra Athukorala and Arianto Patunru, he co-edited a book in honor of Hal Hill, a prominent economist specializing in Southeast Asian economies, particularly Indonesia, and a former head of the ANU Indonesia Project (1986 to 1998).

-From February 2009 until August 2009, he was the acting head of the ANU Indonesia Project.
+From February 2009 until August 2009, Budy was the acting head of the ANU Indonesia Project.
 From February 2010 until February 2011, he and Chris Manning co-headed the Project; and from February 2011 until May 2017, he was the head of the ANU Indonesia Project.
-After that he remains active as a researcher at the Project.
 In 2018, he was promoted to become a professor at the ANU.
+He has been re-appointed as the head of the ANU Indonesia Project since July 2023.

 Since joining the ANU Indonesia Project, he has been regularly giving public lectures in several Indonesian universities, such as in Universitas Indonesia, Universitas Gadjah Mada, Institut Teknologi Bandung, Universitas Padjadjaran, Universitas Airlangga, Universitas Brawidjaya and Universitas Diponegoro in Java; Universitas Syiah Kuala, Universitas Andalas and Universitas Sriwijaya in Sumatra; Universitas Lambung Mangkurat in Kalimantan, Universitas Sam Ratulangi and Universitas Hasanuddin in Sulawesi; Universitas Udayana, Universitas Pattimura and Universitas Cendrawasih in other islands of Indonesia.
 In 2011, together with leaders of SMERU Research Institute and LPEM-FEBUI, as well as in collaborations with researchers from other institutions and universities, he co-founded the Forum Kajian Pembangunan, a seminar series on development issues in Indonesia.